Griffy92/Griffy92/README.md

 - 📫 I'm currently looking for a full-time software engineering position and would love to chat with you to see how I can fit into the team.
 - 💬 My most used languages are Javascript ( React ) and Ruby ( Rails ).
 - 🛠️ Tools I use - Github, Notion and Figma.
-- 🌱 I’m currently learning GraphQL.
+- 🌱 I’m currently learning GraphQL and studying to do the AWS SA Cert.

 <!--
 **Griffy92/Griffy92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.